moonstream-to/docs/docs/index.md

 This means that you can no longer freely manipulate your game economy to improve your game.

-Moonstream gives you the tools you need to keep your economy healthy and sustainable.
+Moonstream gives you the mechanisms you need to keep your economy healthy and sustainable.
 And to make sure your players are having fun.

-## Terminus

-The [Terminus](./terminus.md) smart contract standard is a modification of the [EIP-1155 Multi-Token Standard](https://eips.ethereum.org/EIPS/eip-1155) designed to represent items, achievements, and experience in web3 games.
-Terminus is also useful as an access control mechanism for smart contracts and APIs.

-## The Moonstream Engine

-The Moonstream Engine provides:

-1. [Query API](engine/query-api.md) - A REST API that allows game developers and game designers to monitor their on-chain game economy in real time.
-1. [Leaderboards](engine/leaderboards.md) - An API that makes it easy for game developers to combine on- and off-chain game activity to assign points to players.
-1. [Dropper](engine/dropper.md) - A tool which allows game designers and game developers to reward their players for in-game activities with on-chain items, experience, and game currencies.
-Game designers can specify rewards using spreadsheets.
-Game developers can POST rewards to the Moonstream Engine API.
-1. [Crafting](engine/crafting.md) - An on-chain crafting system that web3 games can use to represent the workings of their economies directly on the blockchain.
-1. [Game mechanics](engine/mechanics.md) - A library of game mechanics that game developers and game designers can compose to build fully on-chain game experiences for their player community.
-1. [Entity](engine/entity.md) - Moonstream Entity overview, schemes, API and client library use cases.

-## Tooling

-In addition to the Moonstream web3 game engine, Moonstream also maintains several tools for the benefit of the web3 developer community:

-1. [Inspector Facet](tooling/inspector-facet.md) - A tool which makes it easy for anyone to inspect upgradable smart contracts implementing the [EIP-2535 Diamond](https://eips.ethereum.org/EIPS/eip-2535) standard, which is very useful for web3 game projects.

-1. [`moonworm`](tooling/moonworm.md) - A code generator which makes it easy for anyone to analyze and interact with Ethereum smart contracts.

 ## Supported blockchains

-Moonstream currently supports any [EVM-based blockchain](https://ethereum.org/en/developers/docs/evm/), such as [Ethereum](https://ethereum.org), [Polygon](https://polygon.technology/), [Gnosis Chain](https://docs.gnosischain.com/), and more.
+Moonstream currently supports any [EVM-based blockchain](https://ethereum.org/en/developers/docs/evm/) and testnets, such as [Ethereum](https://ethereum.org), [Polygon](https://polygon.technology/), [Polygon Mumbai Testnet](https://wiki.polygon.technology/docs/tools/ethereum/remix/#deploying-to-the-mumbai-testnet), [Gnosis Chain](https://docs.gnosischain.com/), and more.

 ## Open source software